CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 Most of the properties should translate directly from the current setup.

+`"title"`,
+`"description"`,
+`"videoId"`,
+are the only required properties.
+The rest have a fallback value if not set.

 #### Video numbers

 Video numbers are contextual and that nature depends on the type of video.